-Help Blind People Become More Independent — Support Education, Publications, and Research
+Help People Who Are Blind Be Successful in Learning and Living— Support Education, Publications, and Research

-Thousands of blind children and adults across the U.S. rely on the American Printing House for the Blind to produce cutting-edge products, materials, and publications that enable them to lead independent lives.
+Thousands of children and adults across the U.S. who are blind rely on the American Printing House for the Blind to produce cutting-edge products, materials, and publications that give them a level playing field with their typically-sighted peers.
 Here’s how you can help.

 - Make a one-time donation or a recurring gift